TOAST-DOCS/Contact-Center/ko/online-contact-guide-primary-setting.md

 Access to Online Contact is able using the URL given on the register completion page, or click TOAST CONSOLE → Organization Service Usage → Online Contact to access the login page.
 Please login through using the OWNER ID given on the register completion page.
 Please
-마찬가지로 가입완료 페이지에서 확인하신 OWNER ID로 로그인해주세요.
 Initially, the OWNER ID does not have a password set, login is available after proceeding **Password Finding** first.

 ### Login through OWNER ID